tezoatlipoca/hamnt/README.md

   -e, --edit <alias>             Edits the note file with OSs default editor (or in linux, whatever you `export EDITOR=<vi, vim etc.>`
   -q, --quit                     Quit the program
-  -h, --help                     Show this help message
+  -h, --help                     Show this help message -f, --files <alias>            Show other files in the directory of the note file with the given alias
+                                 OR all files in NOTES_LOCATION if no alias is given
 ```
 Launching hamnt with no arguments will enter interactive mode.